nektcom/nekt-dev-container/README.md

 ### Setup

 1. Open Docker desktop app and wait until the Docker engine is up and running.
 2. Open this repository on VS Code on the root folder.
-This is what it shold like:
+This is what it should look like:
 ![image](https://github.com/user-attachments/assets/cf9adf68-4367-486e-8153-c0d222e0ae65)